gerald-scharitzer/kurb/README.md

 Node score is a 64-bit signed binary integer, so that can store high values of carbon efficiency.

+## Optimize

+the carbon efficiency of the workload by scheduling it on the nodes with the highest efficiency.

+This is a [bin packing problem](https://en.wikipedia.org/wiki/Bin_packing_problem), which is NP-hard.
+So the scheduling strategy is heuristic.

 # Setup

 Get a Kubernetes cluster (https://kubernetes.io/docs/setup/)